 Panopto pricing is not shared on their website.
 For educators, pricing depends on full-time equivalent student pricing.
 Plans are available starting at 500 users.

-If you’re still choosing between live streaming platforms, let me remind you that DaCast delivers all streams with the Akamai CDN.
-This means that you get access to the most powerful network to deliver your live streams on all plan levels and on free trials!
+If you’re still deliberating between live streaming platforms, don’t forget that DaCast delivers all streams with the Akamai CDN.
+This means that you can access the most powerful network to deliver your live streams on all plan levels and on free trials!

 If DaCast sounds like a platform you’d like to try, you can sign up for our 30-day free trial (no credit card required) below.
 That way, you can test out all of our great features before making a commitment, and we can answer any questions you may have during the process.

 Still have questions or comments about our live audio streaming service before giving DaCast a try?
 Let us know in the comment section below, and we’ll do our best to respond as soon as we can.
 For regular tips on live streaming and exclusive offers, we also invite you to join our LinkedIn group.

 Thanks for reading, and good luck choosing the right live streaming service for your online classes!